- Research & Education

 Cape Cod, and Provincetown in particular, has so much to offer for visitors that it is often difficult to decide what to do or where to go first.
 The Dolphin Fleet would suggest you start with a Family Day in Provincetown, and offer the following as Do Not Miss opportunities for you and your children:

-On MacMillan Wharf, Provincetown.
-It’s a home for artifacts recovered from the pirate ship Whydah, which sank off the Coast of Wellfleet in 1717.
-The Whydah is the only pirate shipwreck ever authenticated anywhere in the world, and the museum, though tiny, is entertaining and educational.
+The home for artifacts recovered from the pirate ship Whydah which sank off the Coast of Wellfleet in 1717.
+It is the only pirate shipwreck ever authenticated anywhere in the world.
+The Whydah Pirate Museum developed with the National Geographic is now located in West Yarmouth.
+It is a must see, educational and entertaining for all ages.
 Visit Website

 Provincetown.
 This stone tower, its opening dedicated by a United States President, commemorates the first landfall of the Pilgrims.
 The Provincetown Museum is the repository of many fascinating artifacts, and Exhibits highlight the arrival of the Mayflower Pilgrims, the town’s rich maritime history, the early days of modern American theater in Provincetown, and the building of the monument itself.
 Visit Website